 If you suspect you have snagged your anchor or fishing equipment on a cable, don't try to free it.

-The best and safest thing to do is to record your position, abandon your gear and get in touch with us immediately on 0800 THE GRID (0800 843 4743).
+The safest thing to do is to record your position, abandon your gear, and contact us immediately on 0800 THE GRID (0800 843 4743).

 Protecting the cables

-Having any equipment that may be used for fishing or anchoring deployed over the side of a vessel in the CPZ is considered to be a fishing or anchoring operation (whether or not such equipment is fully deployed).
+Please note: having any equipment that may be used for fishing or anchoring deployed over the side of a vessel in the CPZ is considered to be a fishing or anchoring operation (whether or not such equipment is fully deployed).

 We’re keen to help make sure you know what you can and can’t do when fishing or boating in the Cook Strait.

-Call 0800 THE GRID (0800 843 4743) anytime – this is a 24/7 service.
+Call 0800 THE GRID (0800 843 4743) anytime – this is a 24/7 service